+Procedure: Responsibility Action

+Student

-Responsibility Action Student 1 Calls instructor and person in charge out sick, late or has changes in norm appointment.
-2 Reports for duty unless otherwise di schedule) rected. (follow clinical rotation 3 Communicates with staff in charge a bout lunch time.
-Reports back to staff when returning to department.
-Submits and retrieves evaluation forms.
-6 Meets all competency requirements Site Coordinator 1 Notifies charge person if changes are e made in schedules.
-2 Documents absences and will provid student when at 50% absent. e documentation to the 3 Obtains and reviews performance ev valuations. .
-Reviews objective accomplishments 5 .
-Reports to Program Director any stu dent having difficulty following procedures.
-Program Director 1 Reviews all records and has final dec procedure. ision regarding this policy and Imaging Center Michael Ansely 803-434-4450 Trauma PM's Kayla Lamison 803-434-6766 Weekends Travis Benton 803-434-6766 Prisma Orthopedic Lori Smith 803-296-9538 Lexington Orthopedics Donna Noonan 803-936-7230 Midlands Orthopedic Clinic c Robyn Morrison 803-256-4107 ext.
-6324 Lexington Medical Center Weekend Supervisor Teresa Bennett 902 701 2065 (EP V Part) weekend Supervisor ICICSA DEIIIIELL 803-791-2065 (ER X-Ray)
+- 1. Calls instructor and person in charge of assignment if expects to be out sick, late or has changes in normal routine, i.e., doctor's appointment. - 2.
+Reports for duty unless otherwise directed. (follow clinical rotation schedule) - 3.
+Communicates with staff in charge about lunch time. - 4.
+Reports back to staff when returning to department. - 5.
+Submits and retrieves evaluation forms from Trajecsys. - 6.
+Meets all competency requirements. - 7.
+May request observation time in specialty areas with site coordinator once all competencies are completed for current semester.
+Two weeks in final semester are scheduled for "specialty rotations" if the student would like additional time in area.

+Site Coordinator

+- 1. Notifies charge person if changes are made in schedules. - 2.
+Documents absences and will provide documentation to the student when at 50% absent. - 3.
+Obtains and reviews performance evaluations. - 4.
+Reviews objective accomplishments. - 5.
+Reports to Program Director any student having difficulty following procedures.

+Program Director

+1. Reviews all records and has final decision regarding this policy and procedure.

+Imaging Center ТВА 803-434-4450

+Trauma PM's Pam Ford 803-434-6766

+Weekends Willie Mae Cook 803-434-6766

+Prisma Orthopedic Lori Smith 803-296-9538

+Lexington Orthopedics Bri Kovac 803-936-7230

+& Sports Medicine

+Midlands Orthopedic & TBA 803-256-4107- ext.
+6324

+Neurologic Medicine

+Lexington Medical Center Kristen Hooker 803-791-2465

+MUSC Kershaw Jeri McCoy 803-713-1272

-MIDLANDS TECHNICAL COLLEGE STUDENT CLINICAL INSTRUCTOR/ LIAISON RESPONSIBILITIES
+MIDLANDS TECHNICAL COLLEGE STUDENT CLINICAL PRECEPTOR RESPONSIBILITIES

-The student Clinical Instructor/liaison is a very important part of the clinical instructional team, who is responsible for creating an atmosphere which is supportive of learning at the clinical rotation sites.
+The student Clinical Preceptor is a very important part of the clinical instructional team, who is responsible for creating an atmosphere which is supportive of learning at the clinical rotation sites.
 The instructor is also responsible for the following:

-- 1. Documents occurrences and evaluate student's daily performance.
-These could be critical incidents or praiseworthy events. - 2.
-Orient new students to the clinical site. - 3.
-Change the student's scheduled area as needed to place them in areas where maximum learning can be experienced. - 4.
-Keep informed of the content of the current student policy manual. - 5.
-Serve as a role model for the students. - 6.
-In the event of a negative situation the liaison can ask the student to leave the clinical site and contact the Clinical Coordinator/Program Director as soon as possible regarding the situation.
+- 1. Receives specific training using the ASRT Clinical Instructors Training program.
+The Clinical Coordinator schedules with the new CP.
+They also review the Clinical Preceptor packet created by MTC for program specific rules and JRCERT specific rules. - 2.
+Documents occurrences and evaluate student's daily performance.
+These could be critical incidents or praiseworthy events. - 3.
+Orient new students to the clinical site. - 4.
+Change the student's scheduled area as needed to place them in areas where maximum learning can be experienced. - 5.
+Keep informed of the content of the current student policy manual. - 6.
+Go-to person for check-offs and rechecks in the absence of the Site Coordinator - 7.
+Serve as a role model for the students. - 8.
+In the event of a negative situation the preceptor can ask the student to leave the clinical site and contact the Clinical Coordinator/Program Director as soon as possible regarding the situation.
 This will require a meeting to resolve the issue between the program, the student and the clinical site.